Bematore-Mental-Health/payment-system/README.md

 ## 📄 License

-This project is proprietary software developed by Brandon Ochieng for Mental Health Technology Solutions.
+This project is proprietary software developed by Brandon Ochieng for Bematore Technologies.

 **Copyright © 2025 Bematore Technologies**
 All rights reserved.